 A Nurture Room is a warm and welcoming space which provides a consistent, predictable and safe place for our children.
 It is set up to be a bridge between home and school, where missed learning opportunities are addressed according to the individual profile of needs.

-The Den is therefore set up with a table which can be used for sharing snacks as well as art and group work, a carpeted area for sharing games together, a book area for quiet reading, a home corner, a kitchen area for easy preparation of tea-time snacks and resources suitable for a variety of age ranges.
+The Den is therefore set up with a table which can be used for sharing snacks as well as art and group work, a carpeted area for sharing games together, a book area for quiet reading, a home corner, a kitchen area for easy preparation of tea-time/ breakfast snacks and resources suitable for a variety of age ranges.
 There are also two comfortable sofas where we sit together for group chats and story reading.
-The Den also has access to the Key Stage 1 playground which is used and enjoyed by the children if the weather is fine.
+The Den also has access to a playground which is used and enjoyed by the children if the weather is fine.

 The purpose and philosophy of Nurture provision

-The Den is a small class of around six pupils.
+The Den is a small class of between six and ten six pupils.
 Its composition is carefully well thought-out to create a balanced and functional group.
 The Den is part of the school’s Inclusion and PSHE (Personal, Social and Health Education) provision.
 Its purpose is to offer children opportunities to re-visit early learning skills and promote and support their social and emotional development.
 There is much research evidence that children’s learning is most effective when they have a sense of emotional well-being, self-esteem and a feeling of belonging to their school community.
-The Den provides children with this opportunity and so helps to develop their maturity , resourcefulness and resilience.
+The Den provides children with this opportunity and so helps to develop their maturity, resourcefulness and resilience.
 It also enables children to experience positive relationships with their peers and additional adults.
 It is a place of learning.

 Which children attend Nurture Group?